kristopolous/TopLevel/README.md

 JQuery CSS selectors, underscore, everything stays in tact.
 TopLevel is fast, transparent, and totally rewrites the rules of how you can create webpages.

-### It works everywhere and takes up 0.8 KB.
+## It works everywhere and takes up 0.8 KB.

 Opera, Chrome, Firefox, IE, Safari, Dolphin, Seamonkey, Chromium --- it's all in and it's all there.

-Add this massive functionality in a single include with under a kilobyte of gzipped code.
+### Add this massive functionality in a single include with under a kilobyte of gzipped code.

+## Syntax

+toplevel takes its templating right from [http://underscorejs.org/](underscore).
+The functionality is identical with a slight change of syntax.

+> Template functions can both interpolate variables, using `<!--= … -->`, as well as execute arbitrary JavaScript code, with `<!--% … -->`.
+If you wish to interpolate a value, and have it be HTML-escaped, use `<!--- … -->`.

+That is to say, a regular html comment block with the first character being either `=`, `%`, or `-`.
+It's that simple.